Pilizota-lab/DeLTASpin/README.md

 Compared to DeLTA2.0, DeLTASpin:

-- Assigns cell identity in each frame with respect to the first frame (rather than frame n-1), giving additional robustness when two cells overlap occasionally
+- Assigns cell identity in each frame with respect to the first frame (rather than frame n-1), giving additional robustness in situations specific to rotation (e.g., when two cells overlap occasionally)
 - Disables division tracking, as tethered cell assay recordings typically span only a few minutes
 - Includes classification of spinning cells and extracts motor speed and direction from pole coordinate data